mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 A state machine can be defined using Amazon States language (ASL).
 With Stap Functions, lambda functions could only run for 15 minutes. lambda functions are stateless.
 State machiens maintain state and allow longer-running processes.
 Step Functions "replaces" SWF with a serverless version.

-## Amazon ECS, Elastic Container Service
+## Amazon Elastic Container Service, ECS

-A container is a package that contains an application, libraries and file system required to run it.
-Contianers run on a container engine which generally runs within a single OS sunch as Linux.
+- A **container** is a package that contains an application, libraries and file system required to run it.
+- Contianers run on a **container engine** which generally runs within a single OS sunch as Linux.
 Containers provide the isolation benefits of virtualisation - but are more lightweight allowing faster starts and more dense packing within a host.

-An image is a collection of file system layers.
+- An image is a collection of file system layers.
 Docker file system are differential - each layer stores differeces from previous layers.

-A populat contianer enginer is Docker and is the basis for ECS.
+- A populat contianer enginer is Docker and is the basis for ECS.
+Amazon ECS is a fully managed container orchestration service.

 Elastic Container Service (ECS) is a managed container solution.
 It can operate in either EC2 mode or Fargate mode.